-In 2016, the City adopted a new Chapter of the Comprehensive Plan focusing on infill and redevelopment.
+The City is in the final stages of developing and adopting a new Chapter of our Comprehensive Plan focusing particularly on infill and redevelopment.
 In this document the North Nevada corridor and other "high frequency transit corridors" are identified as priority infill areas.
-The Infill Action Plan is the implementation document for this Plan and supports several of its key components.